uwsbel/lab-wiki/awards/awards-and-programs.md

 * [National Science Foundation - Graduate Research Fellowship Program](https://www.nsfgrfp.org/)
     * Undergraduate Senior or first two years Graduate
     * $138,000 (three years of support)
+    * 1/6 get it, closer to 1/3 because many applications get tossed for not exactly following their format
+    * Lots of good resources online
+    * Formatted as a research proposal, but evaluated as supporting an individual ('investing in them')
     * Application notes:
-        * Research plan
+        * Research plan (don't need to actually do that research)
         * Personal statement
+            * Focus is on personal research passion/experience
         * 3 recommendation letters
         * Two attempts per student: 1 undergraduate, 1 graduate
     * Previous recipients:
         * [Conlain Kelly](mailto:ckelly5@wisc.edu)